 While ACPS operates no Title I funded preschool programs, the division fully supports and coordinates an integrated approach in ensuring a smooth transition from early childhood programs to all ACPS schools, including Title I schools.
-In preparation for the transition, early childhood teachers and Kindergarten teachers meet to discuss educational, developmental, and other needs of individual children.
+In preparation for the transition, early childhood teachers and Kindergarten teachers meet to discuss the educational, developmental, and other needs of individual children.
 Parents are also assisted in understanding the instructional and school registration process, including assistance to parents of children with limited English proficiency and special instructional needs.
-During the summer, each elementary school hosts K-prep, a week-long program designed to introduce new kindergartners to their respective schools, teachers, classrooms, and classmates.
+During the summer, each elementary school hosts a K-prep program designed to introduce new kindergartners to their respective schools, teachers, classrooms, and classmates.
 This program also helps to facilitate the transition for students who may have no previous school experience.
 Title I schools often host additional Open Houses, coffees, and other special programs for entering students and families transitioning to Title I schools.
-These events allow families and students to further familiarize themselves with the school they will be attending, as well as the supports and services available to them from both the school and division.
+These events allow families and students to further familiarize themselves with the schools they will be attending and the supports and services available to them from both the school and division.

-ACPS' early childhood programs consist of three components: Virginia Preschool Initiative (VPI), Early Childhood Special Education (ECSE), and Preschoolers Learning Together (PLT).
+ACPS's early childhood programs consist of three components: Virginia Preschool Initiative (VPI), Early Childhood Special Education (ECSE), and Preschoolers Learning Together (PLT).
 The VPI program is a full-day preschool program offered to children who are four years old and meet the program's eligibility requirements.
 The ECSE program serves students between the ages of 2 years old through 4 years old who are eligible for special education services through Child Find.
-PLT is a half-day preschool program offered to children ages two years and six months through four years.
-This is an opportunity for typically
+PLT is a half-day preschool program offered to children ages two years and six months thru four years.
+This is an opportunity for typically developing children from the Alexandria community to be

-TITLE I, PART A, EARLY CHILDHOOD PROGRAM (if applicable) (continued)
+X. TITLE I, PART A, EARLY CHILDHOOD PROGRAM (CONTINUED)